-Environmental issues often directly impact human rights, and part of the purpose of this Report is to help OTA and the Lane County Vegetation Management

-Program appreciate the human rights dimensions of their work.
-As Daniel Taillant, Director of the Argentina-based Center for Human Rights and the Environment says, "Everything and anything that influences the environment directly influences our human condition, and a violation of the environment is a violation of our human rights."2
+Environmental issues often directly impact human rights, and part of the purpose of this Report is to help the Oregon Transportation Commission, Concerned Citizens for Clean Air and the Oregon Toxics Alliance appreciate the human rights dimensions of ODOT's roadside spray program.
+As Daniel Taillant, Director of the Argentina-based Center for Human Rights and the Environment says, "Everything and anything that influences the environment directly influences our human condition, and a violation of the environment is a violation of our human rights."

-Listed below are 23 human rights norms that may have direct relevance to the vegetation management program.
-These norms can be found articulated in several different human rights Declarations, Conventions, Charters and other international instruments, including:
+Listed below are 23 specific human rights norms that may have direct relevance to ODOT's shoulder spray program.
+(This list does not include additional rights that may be protected by the US or Oregon constitutions or by state statutes.)
+These norms can be found articulated in several different human rights declarations, conventions, charters and other international instruments, including:

-- Universal Declaration of Human Rights (UDHR)3 - International Covenant on Civil and Political Rights (CCPR)4 - International Covenant on Economic, Social and Cultural Rights (CESCR)5 - Convention on the Rights of the Child (1990) (CRC)6 - Convention on the Elimination of All Forms of Discrimination against Women (CEDAW)7 - Rio Declaration on Environment and Development - The World Health Organization Declaration of Alma Ata8 - The Nuremberg Code9
+- Universal Declaration of Human Rights (UDHR) - International Covenant on Civil and Political Rights (CCPR) - International Covenant on Economic, Social and Cultural Rights (CESCR) - Convention on the Rights of the Child (1990) (CRC) - Convention on the Elimination of All Forms of Discrimination against Women (CEDAW) - Rio Declaration on Environment and Development - The World Health Organization Declaration of Alma Ata - The Nuremberg Code

 The first three documents above, UDHR, CCPR and CESCR, are usually considered primary and are often referred to as the international bill of human rights, so in the list below they are given a certain pride of place when identifying documents in which specific rights are articulated.
-10